 Regaining Your Liquor License After Revocation

-States and municipalities throughout the country regulate the sale of alcohol, taking action to ensure their residents’ freedom to have a good time doesn’t threaten the safety of others.
-One of the ways governments enforce alcohol regulations is through liquor licenses, which give businesses state sanction to sell alcoholic beverages.
+States and municipalities throughout the country regulate the sale of alcohol, taking action to make sure their residents’ freedom to have a good time doesn’t threaten the safety of others.
+One of the ways governments enforce alcohol regulations is through liquor licenses, which require a state-sanction to sell alcoholic beverages.
 When restaurants, bars, and other alcohol-serving facilities don’t comply with the law, they can lose their liquor licenses, which poses a big problem for their revenue stream.

 The good news is that a liquor license revocation is not often permanent.
-Most businesses that have their liquor licenses revoked can obtain them—in some cases, liquor licenses can be regained in just a matter of weeks.
+Most businesses that have their liquor licenses revoked can get them back, and in some cases, liquor licenses can be regained in just a matter of weeks.
 Understanding common reasons why liquor licenses get revoked can help your business avoid pitfalls that may lead to a revocation.
-Understand the process of regaining a revoked liquor license can help you quickly resolve your issues and get back an important stream of revenue.
+Knowing how to navigate the process of restoring a revoked liquor license can help you resolve issues faster and recover a key source of revenue.

-Tabak Insurance Agency specializes in restaurant insurance, nightclub, and bar insurance, providing liquor liability insurance, commercial general insurance, and commercial property coverage.
-We have seen a number of ways that businesses can lose their license, which can potentially be avoided.
-In the event that you do lose your liquor license, there are also ways to regain it.
+Tabak Insurance Agency specializes in restaurant insurance, nightclub, and bar insurance, and also provides liquor liability insurance, general liability insurance, and commercial property coverage.
+We have seen several instances where businesses can lose their licenses, which can often be avoided.
+We are here to answer any questions about our policies and help you find the right amount of coverage.
+In the event that you do lose your liquor license, there are steps you can take to regain it.

 group of friends drinking beer